Thursday Insight Dedicated Practitioner Group

-FORMAT CHANGE: The group is now meeting in a dedicated format, for which one must sign up in advance.
-Such a group allows extended focus on a specific theme with the same group of people, facilitating more in-depth practice and deeper group support.
+This meditation group meets in a dedicated format, for which one must sign up in advance.
+Such a group allows extended focus on a specific theme with the same group of people, facilitating in-depth practice and group support.

 Led by Peter Williams

 Thursdays, 6:30 – 8:30 pm

 Jan.
 25th – March 22nd, 2018 (Not meeting on Feb.
 8)

 Many of our difficulties come from some kind of change, such as getting injured or struggling with a family issue, so coming to terms with it is crucial.
 Buddhist meditation practice teaches us not just how to tolerate change, but how to use it as a profound ally on the spiritual path.
 As meditation reveals the moment-to-moment impermanence in all things – in our bodies, minds and lives – we naturally learn to let go.
 And letting go allows us to abide with ease and joy in the present moment.
 In essence, when we are unconscious change leads to suffering; when we are conscious it leads to real happiness.

 We will explore meditation and the theme of change in a dedicated group of the same participants each week.
 Meetings will consist of meditation, instruction, a dharma talk and group interaction.
 I ask participants to please attend regularly.
 All of this creates a strong container for dharma exploration and spiritual community.